postmanlabs/labs-docs/src/pages/postman-flows/core-concepts/blocks.md

 > **Important**
 >
-> - A block becomes executable when all of its **_required_** inputs are connected.
+> - A block becomes executable when all its **_required_** inputs are connected.
-> - A block starts running when a message packet becomes available in all of its connected inputs.
+> - A block starts running when a message packet becomes available in all its connected inputs.
-> - A block is not a function but a process
+> - A block isn't a function, it's a process.

 ## Block anatomy